-help_outline Skip to main content
+Skip to main content

-HomeTrainingIn-Person Event: Fri., 9/29: Asset Forfeiture, Elder Fraud & Fraud Risk Mgmt
+HomeTrainingCancelled: Fri., 9/29: Asset Forfeiture, Elder Fraud & Fraud Risk Mgmt

 Training - Event View

 This is the "Event Detail" view, showing all available information for this event.
-If registration is required or recommended, click the 'Register Now' button to start the process.
-If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.
+If the event has passed, click the "Event Report" icon to read a report and view photos that were uploaded.

-In-Person Event: Fri., 9/29: Asset Forfeiture, Elder Fraud & Fraud Risk Mgmt
+Cancelled: Fri., 9/29: Asset Forfeiture, Elder Fraud & Fraud Risk Mgmt

 Friday, September 29, 2023, 9:00 AM until 12:30 PM Eastern Time (US & Canada) (UTC-05:00)